The economy is still very slow for manufacturers and the budget belt is still tight. Here are the biggest trends I am seeing with manufacturers.

-Manufacturers are trying some new methods with mixed results.
-They are:
+Manufacturers are trying some new methods with mixed results such as:

-Adding a Facebook profile…incorrectly.
+- Adding a Facebook profile…incorrectly.
 Poor results in nearly all cases because of a bad approach.
-Hint: Manufacturers are businesses – the should use a business page, NOT a personal profile.
-People can become a fan of your company if it is setup as a business page.
+Hint: Manufacturers are businesses – they should use a business page, NOT a personal profile.
+People can become a fan of your company if it is set up as a business page.

-Moving to shared sales representatives while trying to jump into new territories.
+- Moving to shared sales representatives while trying to jump into new territories.
 Results range from total failure to very good sales improvements.
-So far, the ones who have had success are doing commission-only approach.
-Of course the commission percent tends to be higher when there is not a base.
+So far, the ones who have had success are doing a commission-only approach.
+Of course, the commission percentage tends to be higher when there is no base.
 The no-base, higher-percent commission approach seems to attract better performers.

 Improve Your Manufacturing Ad Budget Performance – Recommendations

-Try out Google Adwords (online advertising).
-Get or use one of the free $50 or $100 credits that Google mails to businesses who have installed Google Analytics (free stats).
+- Try out Google Ads for online advertising.
+Get or use one of the free $50 or $100 credits that Google offers to businesses.

-Check all your advertising for ROI (return on investment) and shift the budget to higher performing methods.
+- Check all your advertising for return on investment (ROI) and shift the budget to higher-performing methods.
 I am shocked how many companies have not done this one.